joehowells/morland-cipher/README.md

 ## Method

+**Note:** The values shown in this section are representative of the code at the time of writing, but may not be exact in future revisions.

 ### Morland's *New Method of Cryptography*

 Morland's method is a type of columnar transposition cipher where the cipher parameters are encoded into the message itself.
 The basic procedure is: